Coherent estimation of risk measures: Introduction

-Second, as far as the estimation of $\rho(X)$ for a fixed $\rho$ and/or $X$ is considered, the general goal is to find a formula that is preferably simple and provides a `good estimate' of the true, unknown value of $\rho(X)$ based on a statistical sample of size $n$, say $\hat\rho_n(X)$.
+(B) As far as the estimation of $\rho(X)$ for a fixed $\rho$ and/or $X$ is considered, the general goal is to find a formula that is preferably simple and provides a good estimate of the true, unknown value of $\rho(X)$ based on a statistical sample of size $n$, say $\hat\rho_n(X)$.
 A traditional method to build $\hat\rho_n(X)$, is to approximate the distribution of $X$, or the function $\rho$, or a combination of both.
 A natural approach is to treat $\hat{\rho}_n(X)$ as a statistical estimate of $\rho(X)$ and to study its properties as the sample size grows.
-This corresponds to asymptotic properties induces by the central limit theorem or estimation consistency analysis, i.e. property $\hat\rho_n(X)\to\rho(X)$, as $n \to \infty$.
-This approach traces back to \cite{Ace2002}, and we refer to the monograph \cite{MFE} for a comprehensive literature review; see \cite{BarTan2023} and \cite{BartlEckstein2024} for a more recent comprehensive discussions on contemporary methodologies.
-Here, we mention that for some classes of estimators that are also discussed in the present work, such as the empirical distribution plug-in estimators (see Section~\ref{sec:risk_estimators} for precise definition), it was proved that they are consistent and satisfy a central limit theorem type convergence with usual rate $n^{1/2}$, cf. \cite{Belomestny2012} and some earlier works \cite{Weber2007,Che2008,Beutner2010}, but for some larger classes of risk measures, the convergence rate is not necessarily $n^{1/2}$, see \cite{BarTan2023}.
-Within this approach, the authors typically also discuss properties of these estimators that are important from a financial perspective, although such considerations usually arise as a consequence rather than as an initial focus.
+This corresponds to asymptotic properties induced by the central limit theorem or estimation consistency analysis, i.e. property $\hat\rho_n(X)\to\rho(X)$, as $n \to \infty$.
+This approach traces back to \cite{Ace2002}, and we refer to the monograph \cite{McNeilFreEmb2015} for a comprehensive literature review; see \cite{BarTan2023} and \cite{BartlEckstein2024} for a more recent comprehensive discussions on contemporary methodologies.
+Here, we mention that for some classes of estimators that are also discussed in the present work, such as the empirical distribution plug-in estimators (see Section~\ref{sec:risk_estimators} for precise definition), it was proved that they are consistent and satisfy a central limit theorem type convergence with usual rate $n^{1/2}$, cf. \cite{Belomestny2012}, and some earlier works, see \cite{Weber2007}, \cite{Che2008}, and \cite{Beutner2010}, but for some larger classes of risk measures, the convergence rate is not necessarily $n^{1/2}$, see \cite{BarTan2023}.
+In these works, financial properties of estimators are typically discussed as a byproduct rather than a design principle.